Is there a nutjob in the house?

 Context is everything.
 Interesting also that Comey and Mueller are best of friends and it is unanimously praised.
 That’s like David Axelrod being independent about Obama.

 Normally, that is what you’d call a Huge Conflict of Interest.
-Yet even among the 535 members of the cesspool in DC, no one finds this fraternal friendship problematic and praised the selection of an unbiased “Independent Counsel.”
+Yet even among the 535 members of the cesspool in DC, no one finds this fraternal friendship problematic and praised the selection of an unbiased “Special Counsel.”

 Even in the media, no one seems to find it troubling.
 Instead, they celebrate the fact that the two good friends go way back, personally and professionally.
 Cosa Nostra comes to mind.
 Maybe we ought to subpoena all the correspondence — writings and otherwise — between the two?